BotStudios/modmail.js/README.md

 Power Up The Modmail Bot

- 1. Replace `BOT_TOKEN` as your discord bot token then replace `Inbox_Channel_ID` as a channel's ID you wish to receive modmails.

-2. Replace `BOT_PREFIX` as anything you like.
+1. Replace `BOT_TOKEN` as your discord bot token, `INBOX_CHANNEL_ID` as a modmail inbox channel's id and `BOT_PREFIX` as anything you like

-3. You're all set !
-Now you just have to run the nodejs. `e.g node index.js`, `e.g node bot.js`.
+2. You're all set !
+Now you just have to run the the bot. `e.g node index.js`, `e.g node bot.js`.

 #### How to use